jestjs/jest/docs/JestObjectAPI.md

 title: The Jest Object
 ---

-The `jest` object is automatically in scope within every test file.
+The `jest` object is automatically in scope within every test file (although it can also be imported as an [ES6 module](Es6Import.md)).
 The methods in the `jest` object help create mocks and let you control Jest's overall behavior.

 ## Mock Modules